 Bankruptcy can be a complex subject and you should take free advice from a local insolvency practitioner.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.

 If your own business is in financial difficulty, tell us as soon as possible and we’ll see what we can do to help.
 It’s essential to bear in mind that if one partner is declared bankrupt, creditors can chase the other partners for all the outstanding debt.
 The whole premise of a business partnership is that individual partners or members are fully liable for the partnership debts if the partnership cannot meet them.
 You are also legally bound to any business transactions made any of your partners, just as they are bound by any transactions you make, and you can be held personally liable for those actions.
 For example, if your partner takes out a risky and misguided high interest loan on behalf of the partnership, you can be held personally responsible for the debt.